Need a Save? Call Dave! 401-230-5520

-WHAT IS TEXTING AND DRIVING?
+WHAT IS TEXTING AND DRIVING IN RHODE ISLAND?

 According to Rhode Island law, somebody is texting and driving when they “use a wireless handset or personal wireless communication device to compose, read, or send text messages while driving a motor vehicle on any public street or public highway within the state of Rhode Island.”
 R.I.
 Gen. Laws § 31-22-30(b).